Diabetes Prevention Program

-The YMCA’s Diabetes Prevention Program is 12-month group program consisting of 25 sessions over the course of one year (the first 19 are held within first six months, last six sessions held within last six months) led by a trained Lifestyle Coach all in a comfortable and supportive setting.
-Plus, a free twelve-week membership to the Y once the program begins.
+YMCA’s Diabetes Prevention Program is 12-month group program consisting of 25 sessions over the course of one year (the first 19 are held within first six months, last six sessions held within last six months) led by a trained Lifestyle Coach all in a comfortable and supportive setting.
+Plus, a free twelve-week membership to the Y as a part of the program.

 Participants will learn strategies for:

 • Gradually increase physical activity to 150 minutes per week

 By eating healthier, increasing physical activity and losing a modest amount of weight, a person with prediabetes can prevent or delay the onset of type 2 diabetes!

 Diabetes is a serious health condition that can lead to heart disease, stroke, kidney failure, high blood pressure, blindness and amputations.
 It is the seventh leading cause of death in the United States and, on average, those with diabetes have healthcare expenses more than two times higher than those without diabetes.
 Knowing your risk for prediabetes is key to taking control and reducing these statistics.